An explicit formula for the extended Gross-Keating datum of a quadratic form: Introduction

-In 1993, B. Gross and K. Keating (cf. \cite{GK}) computed certain arithmetic intersection number in the self-product $Y_0(1)\times Y_0(1)/ \mathbb{Z}$ of the moduli stack $Y_0(1)$ of elliptic curves over $\mathbb{Z}$.
-One amazing fact in their work is to describe it purely in terms of (Euler product and) certain invariant of a ternary quadratic form over $\mathbb{Z}_p$ invented by themselves.
-This invariant is later generalized to a quadratic lattice (or a half-integral symmetric matrix) of any degree defined over a finite extension of $\mathbb{Z}_p$.
+{\bf Background.} In 1993, B. Gross and K. Keating (cf. \cite{GK}) computed certain arithmetic intersection number in the self-product $Y_0(1)\times Y_0(1)/ \ZZ$ of the moduli stack $Y_0(1)$ of elliptic curves over $\ZZ$.
+One amazing fact in their work is to describe it purely in terms of (Euler product and) certain invariant of a ternary quadratic form over $\ZZ_p$ invented by themselves.
+This invariant is later generalized to a quadratic lattice (or a half-integral symmetric matrix) of any degree defined over a finite extension of $\ZZ_p$.
 It is nowadays called the Gross-Keating invariant.

-S. Kudla later confirmed that the arithmetic intersection number of Gross-Keating does match with the central derivative of the Fourier coefficients of the Siegel-Eisenstein series of weight $2$ and of degree $3$.
-He further proposed a program in \cite{k1} that the arithmetic intersection number on $\mathrm{GSpin}(n,2)$ Shimura varieties would match with the derivative of the Fourier coefficients of the Siegel-Eisenstein series of weight $2$ (or $3/2$) and of degree $n+1$, so-called \textit{the Kudla's program}.
-His program is proved when $n\leq 3$ by Kudla, Kudla-Rapoport, and Kudla-Rapoport-Yang.

-A major (and the most difficult) step in Kudla's program is to compare the local intersection multiplicity with the derivative of the Siegel series.
-Here, the Siegel series is the local factor of the Fourier coefficient of the Siegel-Eisenstein series, associated to a quadratic lattice defined over a finite extension of $\mathbb{Z}_p$.
-A main strategy used in all works handling with $n\leq 3$ is to precisely compute both sides of the local intersection multiplicity and the Siegel series, and then to compare them directly.
-There had not been known a conceptual evidence of the relation between both sides.

-Recently, in \cite{IK2}, two (Ikeda and Katsurada) of us proved that the Siegel series associated to a local quadratic lattice of any degree is completely determined by the Gross-Keating invariant imposed with additional datum, called \textit{the extended GK datum}.
-On the other hand, when $n\leq 3$, the local intersection multiplicity is also formulated in terms of the Gross-Keating invariant.
+The Gross-Keating invariant had been almost forgotten\footnote{The Gross-Keating invariant had been treated in \cite{Bouw}.
+The first sentence of loc. cit. says `This note provides details on \cite{GK} Section 4.'
+We also note that Wedhorn \cite{Wedhorn} reformulated the explicit formula of the Siegel series in \cite{Kat} for the ternary case in terms of Gross-Keating invariant. } for a while after the work of Gross and Keating.
+Recently, in \cite{IK2}, two (Ikeda and Katsurada) of us proved that the local factor of the Fourier coefficient of the Siegel-Eisenstein series, which is called the Siegel series, is completely determined by the Gross-Keating invariant imposed with additional datum, called \textit{the extended GK datum}.
+Using this, another two (Cho and Yamauchi) of us reformulated the Siegel series in terms of smoothening of certain integral schemes in \cite{CY}.
+This work has been used as a key ingredient\footnote{This terminology is taken from page 7 of \cite{lz}.} in a recent proof of Kudla-Rapoport conjecture by C. Li and W. Zhang in \cite{lz}, which compares the arithmetic intersection multiplicity of special cycles on (unitary or orthogonal) Rapoport-Zink spaces with the derivative of the Siegel series in the context of Kudla's program.